About the New York City Basketball Hall of Fame

 Our Mission

-The City Game took place on our playgrounds, school gyms and after school recreation centers supported by various governmental agencies and organizations.
+The City Game was played in our local parks, school gyms and after school recreation centers and were supported by various governmental agencies and organizations.
 It created heroes for kids to emulate, and then mentors to help guide the course of our lives, on and off the court.

-We learned the values of fair play, education, discipline, anger management and found a safe haven from the perils of growing up in the streets of New York.
+The City Game taught us the values of fair play, education, discipline, anger management and found a safe haven from the perils of growing up in the streets of New York.
+For many of us, the New York basketball experience was the schoolyard of life.

-Therefore, aside from honoring the great men and women who deserve our eternal recognition for their contributions, The Hall is committed to make a contribution of our own, to serve the youth and adults of the New York community that includes health, education and nutrition awareness programs.
+The great men and women of The City Game deserve our eternal gratitude and recognition for their contributions.
+The new ReBorn Hall Team is committed to make a contribution of our own, to serve the youth and adults of the New York community together with our growing list of partners in areas such public and individual health, education, and nutrition awareness, as well as reading, internships and employment assistance programs.

 Through social media, an actual physical location, relevant memorabilia, membership participation, community outreach and development ”The New York City Basketball Hall of Fame” has the powerful potential and the dedicated individuals, to revitalize a sense of pride across the entire city and beyond.